BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### 9.3 Installing , Reinstalling , Upgrading , and Removing Packages usi ng RPM and YUM

-For the exam, be able to reproduce the correct command ei ther its for rpm, yum or debian related package manager. on Red hat system, most important is to use yum.
+For the exam, be able to reproduce the correct command ei ther its for rpm, yum or debian related package manager.

+On Red hat system, most important is to use yum.

 Issue	```yum search nmap``` looks in the repo for any that matches the nmap or search parameter .

 Issue ```yum info nmap``` to get more information about the package